priyankamandikal/vedantany-10m/README.md

 ## Dataset

-We provide transcripts for 612 lectures on the Indian philosophy of Advaita Vedanta from the [Vedanta Society of New York](vedantany.org).
+We provide transcripts for 690 lectures on the Indian philosophy of Advaita Vedanta from the [Vedanta Society of New York](vedantany.org).
 They are automatically generated from the [OpenAI Whisper](https://github.com/openai/whisper) large-v2 model.
+The transcripts are provided up to Aug 20th 2024.
 Download the transcript data (data.zip) from [here](https://drive.google.com/drive/folders/1IIn9LgfQVxahKZriTXWG66UjtGn99Nns), unzip it and place it in the project directory.
 This should result in a folder called data which contains all the transcript data to be chunked, embedded and stored in the vectordb.

 ## Setup